 How do you ask for feedback so that you get the information that actually helps you?
-This article will include a brief introduction to key relevant strategies and steps of the process.
+Here are some useful strategies and basic steps of the process.

 First of all, evaluation is a key process in any kind of sector and professional performance.
 As shown in the image below, it includes 3 main dimensions.